Next >> Costs

 calls to where they are going.

-Isn't being a CLEC too complicated for most ISPs?
+Isn't being a CLEC too complicated for most Internet or Voice providers?

 Being a CLEC is actually quite easy - not much different than what you do now.
 Becoming a CLEC is the problem.
 We do all the work for you to become a CLEC.
 Most of the work is all one-time only kinds of things that you would never have to do again.
 We take you all the way through to operational.